Lot4Fun/oceangraph-guide/docs/limitations.md

 This feature is available to **signed-in users only**.
 While we are actively improving this system, unexpected results or limitations may occur.
 We appreciate your understanding during this beta period.

 ![Clustering example](../imgs/clustering.png)
+**Note:** Gray markers indicate profiles that were excluded from clustering.